gregsaun/BearExxa-V2/doc/design_goals.md

 We provide detailed documentation, assembly guides and many other helps.
 Like this you reduce as much as possible the issues during assembly, printing, maintenance and have many resources in case of problems.
 If it's not enough we are here to provide support, there are no bad questions.

 We only recommend genuine Bondtech, E3D, LDO Motors, and Prusa hardware for the best safety and support possible.
 We will provide an official kit that has been carefully designed and controlled (manufactured by LDO Motors).
+Using clone parts from another manufacturer is a risk of incompatibility, reliablitiy, legality and even fire.

 ### FAQ